exercism/problem-specifications/exercises/intergalactic-transmission/instructions.md

 # Instructions

-Your job is to help implement the following:
+Your job is to help implement

-- the message sequencer, which calculates the transmission sequence
+- the message sequencer, which calculates the transmission sequence, and
-- the decoder, which decodes the messages
+- the decoder, which decodes it.

 A parity bit is simple way of detecting transmission errors.
 The transmitters and receivers can only transmit and receive _exactly_ eight bits at a time (including the parity bit).